jst-build/jst/doc/concepts/garbage.md

 Gargabe Collection for Repository Roots
 ---------------------------------------

-The multi-repository tool `just-mr` often has to create roots: the tree for an archive, an explicit `"git tree"` root, etc. All those roots are stored in a `git` repository in the local build root.
+The multi-repository tool `jst` often has to create roots: the tree for an archive, an explicit `"git tree"` root, etc. All those roots are stored in a `git` repository in the local build root.
 They are fixed by a tagged commit to be persistent there.
 In this